 Table of contents

-If, at the time of the closing of a Policy Year pursuant to Rule 16, the Advance Calls, Deferred Calls and Supplementary Calls in respect of that year shall exceed the claims, costs, expenses and outgoings of the year, the Association may decide that such excess shall be distributed, in whole or in part, to the Members entered in that Policy Year in proportion to their net Advance Calls.
+If, at the time of the closing of a Policy Year pursuant to Rule 16, the Estimated Total Calls and Supplementary Calls in respect of that year shall exceed the claims, costs, expenses and outgoings of the year, the Association may decide that such excess shall be distributed, in whole or in part, to the Members entered in that Policy Year in proportion to their net Estimated Total Calls.

 The repayment of excess premium to Members under Rule 17 must be distinguished from the distribution of surplus assets upon dissolution of the Association.1